Sea Tow Foundation

 Since inception, the Sea Tow Foundation has distributed over 83,000 life jackets to local businesses and organizations across the United States.
 There are currently over 900 Life Jacket Loaner Stations offering boaters easy access to life jackets.
 Boaters can borrow the life jackets at no cost and return them when they are finished – making them available for the next person to use.

 Alcohol is the leading known contributing factor in all fatal boating accidents.
 The mission of the Sober Skipper Program is to eliminate Boating Under the Influence by encouraging boaters to designate a sober skipper before every boating trip.

 The Sea Tow Foundation Boating Safety Advisory Council established the National Boating Industry Safety Awards Program in 2019 to recognize and celebrate the top for-profit boating industry companies for their commitment to promoting boating safety initiatives.
-Efforts include but are not limited to: encouraging boaters to wear life jackets, designating a sober skipper, proper use of VHF radios and/or engine cut-off lanyards, recommendations to take a boating safety course or to carry required boating safety equipment and discussing other boating safety topics.
+Efforts include but are not limited to: encouraging boaters to wear life jackets, designating a sober skipper, proper use of VHF radios and/or engine cut-off lanyards, recommendations to take a safety course or to carry required boating safety equipment and discussing other boating safety topics.